eljojo/baby_euro_gym/readme.md

 If you'd like to know the origin of this tutorial, you might want to read the story of [How I built my own Twitch-Plays-Pokémon](http://ajipirijou.com/talks/how-i-built-my-own-tpp-part-1/).

-Most of the code here is copied from [mimey](https://github.com/eljojo/mimey), which is a fork of [@janogonzale's mimey](https://github.com/janogonzalez/mimey).
+Most of the code here is copied from [mimey](https://github.com/eljojo/mimey), which is a fork of [@janogonzales' mimey](https://github.com/janogonzalez/mimey).